inlab-geo/cofi/docs/source/tutorials/generated/2_travel_time_tomography.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 128-131
+GENERATED FROM PYTHON SOURCE LINES 131-134

 1. Linear Travel Time Tomography
 --------------------------------

 ..
-GENERATED FROM PYTHON SOURCE LINES 134-137
+GENERATED FROM PYTHON SOURCE LINES 137-140

 To illustrate the setting we plot a reference model supplied through the *espresso* Xray example, together with 100 raypaths in the dataset.

 ..
-GENERATED FROM PYTHON SOURCE LINES 137-140
+GENERATED FROM PYTHON SOURCE LINES 140-143

 .. code-block:: default